hazeishere/Spotify-Lyrics/README.md

 # Spotify Lyrics Real-Time

-This web application connects to your Spotify account, displays your currently playing song, and fetches lyrics from AZLyrics.
+This web application connects to your Spotify account, displays your currently playing song, and fetches lyrics from the Lyrics.ovh API.

 ## Features

 - Real-time tracking of currently playing Spotify song
 - Displays song information, album art, and progress bar
-- Fetches and displays lyrics from AZLyrics
+- Fetches and displays lyrics from Lyrics.ovh API
 - Automatic updates when songs change

 ## Setup